UniversalScheduleStandard/UniversalScheduleStandard/README.md

 # Documentation

 For detailed instructions about the structure and format of the standard object, please read the [detailed documentation](docs/docs.md) found in the [/docs](docs/) folder.

-# Feeback & Participation in the Proposal 🎉

-Any creator can participate in the finalization of this proposed standard.
-Please post [pull requests](https://github.com/thinkcrew/UniversalScheduleStandard/pulls) or [issues](https://github.com/thinkcrew/UniversalScheduleStandard/issues) with update ideas, discussion or suggestions.

-This proposal is intended to foster the communication of ideas and ultimately result in the completion of a universal standard that can be used by any creator in the industry.

-As these are early days, it is not recommended that you implement this standard yet.
-After we've gotten some feedback we'll have a better idea of when implementation will be advised.

 <!-- # Collaborators